FreskyZ/fine/docs/container.md

 - ATTENTION don't install rootless docker after login as root and su normal user, because user level systemd is not correctly initialized in this case and rootless docker does not register itself as a systemd service
 - also, sysctl net.ipv4.ip_unprivileged_port_start to avoid the port 80 problem
+- rootless install script recommend adding DOCKER_HOST to environment variable, but use docker context is a more convenient and structured operation: docker context use rootless, and docker context create for other docker contexts, like over ssh

 ### Build Context